NeoGeographyToolkit/StereoPipeline/docs/introduction.rst

 In general, please use this reference for the Ames Stereo Pipeline:

   Beyer, Ross A., Oleg Alexandrov, and Scott McMichael.
 2018.
-The Ames Stereo Pipeline: NASA’s open source software for deriving and processing terrain data. *Earth and Space Science*, **5**. https://doi.org/10.1029/2018EA000409.
+The Ames Stereo Pipeline: NASA's open source software for deriving and processing terrain data. *Earth and Space Science*, **5**. https://doi.org/10.1029/2018EA000409.